SemBench: A Benchmark for Semantic Query Processing Engines: Benchmark Scenarios

 \subsection{Comparison of Scenarios}

 Table~\ref{tab:scenario-stats} compares all of the scenarios introduced before.
 The scenarios are complementary in terms of the data types to which semantic operators are applied.
+Since LLMs perform differently across domains, we select five representative scenarios, based on common academic datasets and inspired by workloads observed in industry, to cover a broad range of data domains.
+As SQPEs expand their support for semantic operators and data modalities, and as LLMs face new challenges in emerging data domains, we plan to release additional scenarios in future SemBench instantiations.

-The Medical scenario is most diverse in terms of data modalities, applying semantic operators to text, images, and audio files.
+The Cars scenario is most diverse in terms of data modalities, applying semantic operators to text, images, and audio files.
 On the other hand, the Movies scenario is more restricted and applies semantic operators only to analyze text data.
 The Movies scenario enables developers to use our benchmark in parts for evaluating SQPEs that only support a limited set of modalities (typically, text).

 Different scenarios focus on different semantic operators.
 The semantic filter operator, supported by all of the SQPEs we tested, is used in all scenarios.
 The E-Commerce scenario is the most join-heavy, using 9 semantic join operators in its 10 benchmark queries.
 Three scenarios use semantic classification, whereas two scenarios use semantic ranking and the semantic map operator, respectively.